 Don’t forget to look up when you’re roaming the streets because there are dozens of stone and concrete bas-reliefs in Tskaltubo.

 The large panorama of kings, queens and mythical figures above what is now Nektari restaurant is a stunner.
-There is a great frieze at the former post office, and another small round ornament on the front of the Municipal Council building.
+There is a great frieze at the former post office, and another small round ornament on the front of the Municipal Council/District Court building.

 Assorted bus shelters